bklynlibrary/BPL-Discotech-zine/README.md

-# BPL-Discotech-zine
+# Brooklyn Public Library DiscoTech Zine

 This repository holds the paper and web guide to putting on intergenerational technology skillshares (also known as DiscoTechs) in Brooklyn Public Libraries.
 It's a way to keep track of what still needs to be done to publish it, and for anyone to see how to contribute.

-Drawing on the [DDJC DiscoTech Zine] and the January 2018 Brownsville DiscoTech, this open source guide provides templates and information on how to hold a similar program in a Brooklyn Public Library branch, but may prove useful to people worldwide interested in creating community-driven, intergenerational, culturally-relevant local technology education.
+Drawing on the [DDJC DiscoTech Zine](http://detroitcommunitytech.org/sites/default/files/librarypdfs/how-to-discotech.pdf) and the January 2018 Brownsville DiscoTech, this open source guide provides templates and information on how to hold a similar program in a Brooklyn Public Library branch, but may prove useful to people worldwide interested in creating community-driven, intergenerational, culturally-relevant local technology education.

 ## Links to navigate this repository
 - [Paper](https://github.com/mayawagon/BPL-Discotech-zine/tree/master/Paper) includes assets relevant to the paper version of the zine, including indesign files and mockups